grafana/explore-logs/docs/sources/_index.md

 # Explore Logs documentation

-Explore Logs offers a query-less experience for browsing Loki logs without the need for writing complex queries.
-Discover or narrow down your search by using by volume and text patterns.
-Uncover related logs and and understand patterns—all with just a few clicks.
-No LogQL required!
-With Explore Logs, you can:
+> Explore Logs is offered in Public Preview and is under active development.
+Subsequent updates are likely to incorporate significant changes that may impact existing functionality.

+Explore Logs offers a queryless experience for browsing Loki logs.
+You can:

+* Drill into your data using volume and text patterns
-Easily find logs and log volumes for all of your services Effortlessly filter service logs based on their log volumes, labels, fields, or patterns.
+* Easily find logs and log volumes for all of your services
+* Effortlessly filter logs based on their labels, fields, or patterns
+* Uncover related logs and monitor changes over time
-Automatically choose the best visualization for your log data based on its characteristics, without any manual setup.
+* Browse automatic visualizations of your log data based on its characteristics

+## Who is Explore Logs for?

+Explore Logs is for all engineers.
+Traditionally you'd need to learn LogQL and build a deep understanding of your systems in order to answer questions and get the most out of Loki.
+With Explore Logs, you get the same powerful insights without, just by clicking.

 {{< docs/hero-simple key="hero" >}}